 I also add a little dollop of ghee at the end.

-Hint: Do not cook off all of the liquids.
+- Do not cook off all of the liquids.
 Leave it a bit soppy as it will thicken as it cools down.

-This recipe is dairy free to make it Paleo and Whole30 compatible which reflects my current dietary needs.
+This recipe is nearly dairy free to make it Paleo and Whole30 compatible which reflects my current dietary needs.
 If you are simply looking for a grain free alternative to grits but can have dairy feel free to use the following substitutions:

-- Coconut Milk - instead of coconut milk you may use regular dairy milk
+- Coconut Milk: Instead of coconut milk you may use regular dairy milk

-- Coconut cream - heavy cream is a great substitution here
+- Coconut cream: Heavy cream is a great substitution here

-- Nutritional Yeast - Feel free to skip this and substitute with about 1 cup of shredded sharp cheddar cheese
+- Nutritional Yeast: Feel free to skip this and substitute with about 1 cup of shredded sharp cheddar cheese

 Creamy Farine (Cassava) Grits